 What additional plans does the city have to alleviate parking issues in downtown?

 The city has entered into a long-term lease agreement with First United Methodist Church for its property at the southwest corner of Kentucky and Lamar streets.
-The city will add 47 new spaces at the church lot, which already has 44 spaces.
+The city is constructing 47 new spaces at the church lot, which already has 44 spaces.
 These spots are available for public use anytime except Sunday during morning services.
-The city is also planning to construct approximately 70 spaces on the old Wysong hospital lot at the northeast corner of Tennessee and Hunt streets.
-The new spaces will bring the total capacity to about 180 spaces.
+The city is also constructing approximately 70 spaces on the old Wysong hospital lot at the northeast corner of Tennessee and Hunt streets.
+The new spaces bring the total capacity to about 180 spaces.

 When construction of the nine-acre mixed-use development at the southwest corner of Davis Street and McDonald Street is completed in 2018, approximately 320 parking spots will be available for public use.